Can Extroverts Have Social Anxiety? Signs And How To Cope

 Seek therapeutic help

-If you find that social anxiety is getting worse or it is significantly interfering with your daily functioning, you should consider getting help from a therapist or other mental health professional who specializes in treating social anxiety disorder.
+If you find that social anxiety is getting worse or it is significantly interfering with your daily functioning, you can consider getting help from a therapist or other mental health professional who specializes in treating social anxiety disorder.

 Once identified, these thoughts and behaviors can be challenged to produce healthier, more realistic thinking and behavior.